Garanas/strategic-icon-mod-examples/README.md

 ```

 It contains two definitions:
- - `IconAssignments` This is a manual approach to assigning icons to units.
-It requires a format such as `{ BlueprintId = "UAL0001", IconSet = aeon_commander }` where you have a corresponding icon set that starts with `aeon_commander` in the `custom-strategic-icons` folder.
+ - `IconAssignments`: This is a manual approach to assigning icons to units.
+It requires a format such as `{ BlueprintId = "UAL0001", IconSet = "aeon_commander" }` where you have a corresponding icon set that starts with `aeon_commander` in the `custom-strategic-icons` folder.
- - `ScriptedIconAssignments` This is a scripted approach to assigning icons to units.
+ - `ScriptedIconAssignments`: This is a scripted approach to assigning icons to units.
 It should return the same format as the manual assignment.
 This is for advanced users.
 The arguments are deep copies of all unit and projectile blueprints.
 You can see an example of how to do this in the example icon overhaul mods of Brewlan.

 A script is case-sensitive.
-This means you need to have your capitals straigth.
+This means you need to have your capitals straight.
 The syntax is typical lua.
 This guide does not inform you how to write valid Lua code - you can find numerous resources through a search engine online.

 ## Tools to make icons with